Rupp Arena at Central Bank Center is the home of the Kentucky Wildcats

-Adolph Rupp is synonymous with winning.
+Adolph Rupp was synonymous with winning.
 As coach of Kentucky, he was a pioneer in the Wildcats’ fast-break offense while becoming the winningest coach the game had ever seen.

 The site that now serves as a tribute to his outstanding coaching accomplishments – Rupp Arena – has become one of the most recognizable gymnasiums in the world while serving as home to college basketball’s most storied program.

-Now in its 38th season as the Kentucky Wildcats’ home court, the facility has seen UK win 89 percent of its home games since it was opened in 1976.
+Having completed its 45th season as the Kentucky Wildcats’ home court in 2020-21, the facility has seen UK win nearly 90% of its home games since it opened in 1976.

-Most recently, the Wildcats received a $3.1-million renovation to their lockerroom.
+Following the 2012 season, the Wildcats received a $3.1 million renovation to their locker room.
 Funded with private donations, the facility features the actual floor from the 2012 championship game.
 It has its own kitchen and dining area, as well as hot and cold tubs inlaid with the UK logo.
 There is also a recruiting room that is available to all 22 sports at the University of Kentucky.

-Since the fall of 1976, the arena in downtown Lexington has served as home to four national-championship teams at Kentucky.
-Four others have advanced to the Final Four.
-Eleven seasons have witnessed the Cats go unbeaten at home.
+Since the fall of 1976, the arena in downtown Lexington has served as home to four national championship teams at Kentucky.
+Six others have advanced to the Final Four.
+Thirteen seasons have witnessed the Cats go unbeaten at home.

-The new portable basketball court, adorned with the official interlocking UK logo at midcourt, was designed by both UK officials and the Lexington Center Corporation.
-Robbins, Inc., in Cincinnati constructed it in 2001 at a cost of $125,000.
-When assembled, it lies 118 feet below the ceiling and is made of a high-grade northern maple.
-The floor can be removed and an ice rink can be constructed for ice shows or hockey games thanks to a $2.5-million renovation during the summer of ’96.
+When assembled, the court lies 118 feet below the ceiling and is made of a high-grade northern maple.
+The floor can be removed and an ice rink can be constructed for ice shows or hockey games thanks to a $2.5 million renovation during the summer of 1996.

 But the playing surface is just one aspect of the impressive home of the Cats.
 Situated in downtown Lexington, Rupp Arena has played host to several premier basketball events.
 In March of 1985, all roads led to Lexington for the NCAA Final Four as Villanova shocked Georgetown in a memorable finale.

 An awesome structure in sight and scope, the arena is divided into two seating areas.
 The lower level features 10,000 cushioned theater seats.
-The upper level has 13,000 seats on epoxy-coated metal bleachers.
+The upper level has 10,500 seats with new chairback seats in sections 211-217 and 228-234.
 The latter can be visually isolated to provide more natural setting for small shows.

-In January 2001, the arena unveiled four new video boards, each 12’6” by 20’ in size and mounted in each corner.
-It allowed the Wildcats to utilize a new “lights out” introduction, featuring a video presentation and indoor fireworks.
+In January 2001, the Wildcats began utilizing a new lights-out introduction, featuring a video presentation and indoor fireworks.